What is Careless Driving?

-If you have received a Careless Driving charge then there are three important things that you need to know, to start:
+If you have received a Careless Driving offence, there are three important things that you need to know to protect your licence:

 130 (1) Every person is guilty of the offence of driving carelessly who drives a vehicle or street car on a highway without due care and attention or without reasonable consideration for other persons using the highway.
 2017, c.
 26, Sched.
 4, s.
 17.